 So give the store a call at 415-586-3733 if you’d like to order a book or see if we have what you want on hand.

-You can swing by to pick it up through the dutch door, or at the curb, or we can possibly deliver it to you.
+You can swing by to pick it up at the curb or up at the corner, if delivery is impractical for you.

 Musicians will slip into the empty store during the hiatus to play for the camera, live streamed out to anyone who’s alert to the possibility.

 Special thanks during this period to Reno & Kenny for working to replace some weak floorboards and tweak the stage lighting while the audiences have been held at bay, and to Allison for offering a computer and technical assistance to facilitate an e-commerce presence.
-Kicking & screaming only a tiny bit, we’ll let Bird & Beckett be prodded into the modern age.
+Kicking & screaming only a tiny bit, we hope to let Bird & Beckett be prodded into the modern age.

 Check our facebook page with the lingering evidence of the live-streamed performances of the Michael Zilber Trio on Friday the 13th and the Rebecca Kleinmann / Julio Lemos Duo on March 15th, just before it became necessary to bar audiences altogether.
 They were both great shows for small audiences, and the live stream allowed us to collect enough donations online to supplement what the audiences were able to do, so that we were able to pay the groups their basic guarantees and keep a few dollars for the shop.
 Wonderful performances and each an unqualified success!